SpeakUP Academy

 What does the suffix -lived mean in English?

-The suffix -lived having a life or existence of a specified duration or character In Spanish it usually maps to de vida / duradero / efímero.
+The suffix -lived describes how long something lasts: short-lived (lasting only a short time) versus long-lived (lasting a long time).
+In Spanish it usually maps to de vida / duradero / efímero.

 Can you give an example of a word with -lived?